rainbowdashlabs/reputation-bot/README.md

 You can find more about the bot on our [website](https://rainbowdashlabs.github.io/reputation-bot/).

-# Self hosting
+# Self-hosting

 Take a look at our [hosting](https://rainbowdashlabs.github.io/reputation-bot/hosting/) page.

 # Invite and more Information
-For an invite link and more information take a look at the [website](https://rainbowdashlabs.github.io/reputation-bot/invite/).
+For an invitation link and more information take a look at the [website](https://rainbowdashlabs.github.io/reputation-bot/invite/).